Hire the Right Kansas City Personal Injury Lawyer

 Individuals and families throughout the Kansas City region and the central plains states have been turning to Shamberg, Johnson & Bergman for skillful, innovative and effective personal injury and wrongful death representation since 1949.
 We take the time to listen and understand what your case means to you and your family.
 After all, you are the one whose life is most affected.

-You don't have to be rich and famous or powerful to be our client.
-We represent people from all walks of life —real people with individual and unique legal problems.
+You do not have to be rich and famous or powerful to be our client.
+We represent people from all walks of life — real people with individual and unique legal problems.
 You just have to know that when you come through our doors, you enter a place where you are important.
-At our firm, you have a say and victims prevail.
+At our firm, you have a say and will know that victims can prevail.

 We focus exclusively on litigation matters such as: